kins-dev/igrill-smoker/readme.md

 *Note: This has been tested using a Raspberry Pi B 3 with Raspian Strecth.
 Your milage may vary.*

 This guide assumes you've done the basic setup of network and updated the system on your Raspberry Pi.
 Rember, you probably want to enable ssh access.
-You must have your iGrill V2 ready to complete the installation and setup.
+You must have your iGrill ready to complete the installation and setup.
+This does require python 3 to be installed.

 ## Installation